kragen/laserboot/idle-notes.md

 - A Jecval toybox to contain the so-far-fabricated Heckballs.

 - Long finger-joint square tubular beams, to test the extent to which that approach can strengthen and stiffen MDF.
+Being able to build things from hollow tubes could enable much lower cutting costs.

 - Twisted tubular beams, too.